lcperrin/resume/README.md

 - Email: lcperrin@gmail.com

 ## Summary
-Results-driven Senior DevOps Engineer with over 5 years of experience in cloud operations and infrastructure.
-Proven expertise in building and maintaining secure enterprise-wide cloud environments using Terraform.
+Results-driven Senior DevOps Engineer with over 8 years of experience in cloud operations and infrastructure.
+Proven expertise in building and maintaining secure enterprise-wide cloud environments using Infrastructure as Code frameworks such as Terraform, CloudFormation, SaltStack, and Packer.
 Adept at collaborating with key stakeholders to implement cloud services with a focus on security, innovation, and reliability.

 ## Technical Skills
 - **Cloud Infrastructure:** Proficient in Terraform, with experience in AWS and GCP, and familiarity with Azure.